Winter Cooking is the second in a series on winter camping. If you missed the first post, start here.

 Once comfortable with your stove you’re ready to plan some meals.
 Yum!
 My favorite part.

 Planning for Calories

 There’s a lot of good information out there about calculating how much energy you will expend and the number of calories you’ll need to replace.
-Try here for Tubbs snowshoes’ info.
+Try here for some really great winter nutrition information from the University of Minnesota.
 Aim to eat 25% of your calories for breakfast, 40-50% for lunch, and 25-35% for dinner.